wp-plugins/newsme/readme.txt

 == Description ==

-News@Me is a software that simplifies subscriptions to your newsletters by attracting subscribers in a new way.
+News@me is a software that simplifies subscriptions to your newsletters by attracting subscribers in a new way.
 It creates the newsletter and sends out the articles for you, it's all automated.

-News@Me allows you to be less dependent on Google and offers you a new source of loyal traffic.
+News@me allows you to be less dependent on Google and offers you a new source of loyal traffic.
 You will increase the number of followers of your newsletter because the reader is asked for their email in a clear and straightforward way.
-News@Me enhances your content and sends it out to the readers that are truly interested.
+News@me enhances your content and sends it out to the readers that are truly interested.

 == Installation ==